 7 min read

 When it comes to wall heaters, electric heaters dominate the industry.
-Currently, 1 in 4 homes in the US uses electricity for their heating needs, which is unreliable during an outage, not to mention costly.
+Currently, 1 in 4 homes the United States uses electricity for their heating needs, which is unreliable during an outage, not to mention costly.
 For those living off-grid, it isn’t even an option.

 Luckily, with advancements in technology, there are options for propane and natural gas heaters both on and off-grid.
 Well, one name stands out in the industry.
 Let’s talk about Martin heaters and see if they’re right for your needs!

 Before we discuss how these heaters work, let’s first understand how to read the model numbers for each Martin heater.
 Let’s start with a popular model, the MDV8P.
 The M stands for Martin, so you can ignore that.

 The “DV” stands for direct vent, meaning these are two-part heating systems with both air intake and exhaust systems.
 Outside air is pulled in, and the toxic exhaust fumes will leave through the exhaust system.